-Every department has to follow a module of effective internal assessment as class tests.
+A module of class tests has been devised at institutional level.
 Internal tests are scheduled according to the dates mentioned in the calendar of events.
-Test co-coordinator every faculty is assigned the job of preparing the test time table and, monitoring of the test process.
+Test co-coordinator of every faculty is assigned the job of preparing the test time table and, monitoring of the test process.
 The HoD of of the respective subjects reviews the question paper to ensure its qualitative standard.
 Questions are framed as per the syllabus prescribed by the University.
 Lesson plan is framed by every subject teacher in accordance with the available number of classes mentioned in the calendar of events for effective portion coverage.
 This process is monitored by HoD regularly.
 Quality checks of the internal Question paper are conducted at by HoD and IQAC as well.
 Evaluation is also done on the basis of including surprise test/ quizzes, projects and seminars.
 The valuation is to be completed, valued blue books shown to students, marks entered in the data base and progress reports are sent to parents in the prescribed time limit.
-Test records are documented and monitored regularly at the level of HoD, IQAC and Principal.
+All HoDs, IQAC and Principal regularly monitor the execution and progress of monthly test and other internal assessment measures.